firmai/tflm/README.md

-# Transformations for Linear Models
+# Advanced Transformations for Linear Models with Feature Generation and Selection Techniques

 The package is nice and simple and boils down to one command.